-DATaset=

-grid dataset grid dataset containing the grids to use in the cross section date of grids or observation date in point file; valid formats include YYYYDDD, YYYY/MM/DD and DD/MON/YYYY where YYYY, DDD, MM and DD are integers and MON is 3 or more letters, e.g., JAN or JANUARY (default=current for point data; no default for grids)

-DAY=

-TIMe=

-time of grids or observation time in point file (for point data, default=0 if current time is between 0 UTC and 11:59 UTC, otherwise default=12; no default for grids)

-MODe=

-interactive mode that uses the navigation of the current frame and the mouse to select locations for the cross section; you can select between 2 and 13 locations; see the Remarks for information about how the selected locations and other keywords are used to find and plot datapoints in the cross section; MODE=I is valid only if locations are not specified in the loc1 . . locN parameters (default=I if no locations are specified in loc1 . . locN)

-N non-interactive mode where the cross section's locations are selected with the loc1 . . locN parameters (default=N if locations are specified in loc1 . . locN)
+- DATaset= point or grid dataset(s) to use in the cross section; use the mand sig format for point datasets and grid\dataset format for grid datasets; the default is for point datasets as described below so you must specify this keyword to use a grid dataset; see the Remarks for information about the differences in datapoint selection with point data and grid data - mand sig point dataset(s) containing the mandatory- and significant-level data to use in the cross section; must also specify SIG=YES if you want significant levels included with the mandatory levels; currently only IRAB/IRSG and RAOB/RSIG schema point datasets can be used (mand default=RTPTSRC/UPPERMAND; sig default=RTPTSRC/UPPERSIG if mand =RTPTSRC/UPPERMAND and SIG=YES, otherwise sig default=NONE) - grid\dataset grid dataset containing the grids to use in the cross section - DAY= date of grids or observation date in point file; valid formats include YYYYDDD, YYYY/MM/DD and DD/MON/YYYY where YYYY, DDD, MM and DD are integers and MON is 3 or more letters, e.g., JAN or JANUARY (default=current for point data; no default for grids) - TIMe= time of grids or observation time in point file (for point data, default=0 if current time is between 0 UTC and 11:59 UTC, otherwise default=12; no default for grids) - MODe= I interactive mode that uses the navigation of the current frame and the mouse to select locations for the cross section; you can select between 2 and 13 locations; see the Remarks for information about how the selected locations and other keywords are used to find and plot datapoints in the cross section; MODE=I is valid only if locations are not specified in the loc1 . . locN parameters (default=I if no locations are specified in loc1 . . locN) - N non-interactive mode where the cross section's locations are selected with the loc1 . . locN parameters (default=N if locations are specified in loc1 . . locN)